-Don't be intimidated by the kataifi.
-It's easy to find and comes in a big bunch that you simply need to pull apart before baking.
+Don't be intimidated by the kataifi (shredded phyllo); it's easy to find and comes in a big bunch that you simply need to pull apart before baking.

 Make the crust: Preheat oven to 325 degrees.
 Arrange a 1/2-inch-thick layer of kataifi into the bottom and up and over the sides of a 9-inch pie plate (it will shrink during baking); brush all over with melted butter.
 Bake until golden, about 25 minutes.